The Commons at Mythava

 No two quite the same.

 Sometimes there's a teaching.
 Sometimes it's somatic — a practice that drops people out of their heads before anything is said.
-Sometimes it's something else entirely, shaped by what's alive in the community that particular week.
-The Gatherings are designed to stay responsive rather than scripted.
+Sometimes it's something entirely unscripted, shaped by what's alive in the community that week.
+The format follows the content, not the other way around.
+What's consistent is this: breakout groups, a question worth sitting with, and the recognition — which happens reliably, even when everything else is different — that you're in a room where something real is possible.

 The small groups that define the Commons almost always begin here.
 In a breakout.
-With three people who realize they're working on the same problem from completely different angles.
+With people who realize their work is in genuine conversation with each other's.
+That moment of recognition is one of the more quietly joyful things the Commons produces.

 Opening